February 16, 2024

 The trope of People, Process and Technology enabled us to speak a common language in the field of cybersecurity and now needs to be updated.
 The evolving digital landscape demands a refined approach.
 This article proposes an updated framework for CISOs to use to assess their organization’s environment in a way that provides useful insights for structuring security programs.

-While security programs may vary in structure, they often share 3 core objectives:
+While security programs may vary in structure, they share 3 core objectives:

 And while it’s a given that security programs need to be “business aligned,” it’s not always clear what security leaders should look at to establish such alignment.
 This article enables CISOs to better align their security programs within their organization by assessing the following 3 R.E.D. dimensions:

-CISOs will then have the context to inform which projects are necessary, in what order, and which ‘asks’ to make.
+CISOs then have the context to know which projects are necessary, in what order, and which ‘asks’ to make.
 CISOs who understand these elements will more effectively prioritize initiatives and tailor their strategies to the company’s specific needs and capabilities.
-This enables security leaders to have greater success and traction and design programs that are integrated with the company’s objectives .
-While appropriately pacing the speed of security maturity based on their organization.
+This enables security leaders to have greater success and traction and design programs that are integrated with the company’s objectives.
+The result is appropriately pacing the speed of security maturity based on the organization.

 Corporate Responsibility (Stewardship)